xmidt-org/ears/docs/userguide/routes.md

 The receiver plugin of a route receives events from an event source.
 The receiver plugin encapsulates all protocol specific implementation and configuration details.
 EARS currently offers receiver plugins for Kafka, Kinesis, SQS, Redis Pub/Sub and HTTP.
-The receiver plugin passes each event it receives from its event source to the filter chain Each filter plugin in the filter chain is configured to perform a specific task.
-EARS offers a small library of highly generic and configurable filters to perform various types of payload transformations and filtering of events that do not meet predefined criteria such as presence or absence of a certain key value pair in the payload etc. After traveling through the filter chain, events finally arrive at the sender plugin which will then deliver the events to a data destination.
-Again EARS offers a set of configurable sender plugins for Kafka, Kinesis, SQS, Redis Pub/Sub and HTTP.
+The receiver plugin passes each event it receives from its event source to the filter chain.
+Each filter plugin in the filter chain is configured to perform a specific task.
+EARS offers a small library of highly generic and configurable filters to perform various types of payload transformations and filtering.
+For example, a match filter will drop events that do not meet predefined criteria such as presence or absence of a certain key value pair in the payload etc. After traveling through the filter chain, events finally arrive at the sender plugin which will then deliver the events to a data destination.
+Again EARS offers a set of configurable sender plugins for Kafka, Kinesis, SQS, Redis Pub/Sub and HTTP that encapsulate all destination protocol specific implementation details.

-Conceptually You may think of a route as a linear flow where a receiver plugin is followed by some filter plugins which are followed by a sender plugin.
-There are no forks or loops allowed in the filter chain of the route.
+Conceptually you may think of a route as a linear flow where a receiver plugin is followed by some filter plugins which are followed by a sender plugin.
+There are no forks or loops allowed in the structure of the route.

 ## JSON or YAML

 When manipulating routes using the EARS API you may submit route configurations either using JSON or YAML encoding.
-Often JSON route configurations suffice but whenever a route contains multi-line strings such as lengthy JavaScript in a _js_ filter then using YAM encoding may result in more readable route configurations.
+Often JSON route configurations suffice but whenever a route contains multi-line strings such as lengthy JavaScript in a _js_ filter then using YAML encoding may result in more readable route configurations.

 ## Routing Table Synchronization